alshedivat/al-folio/CUSTOMIZE.md

 ### Important Notes:

-- The scheduler uploads posts everyday at 🕛 23:59 UTC
+- The scheduler uploads posts everyday at 🕛 23:30 UTC
-- It will only upload posts at 23:59 UTC of their respective scheduled days
+- It will only upload posts at 23:30 UTC of their respective scheduled days, It's not uploaded in 23:59 in case there are a lot of files as the scheduler must finish before 00:00
 - It will only upload files which follow the pattern `yyyy-mm-dd-title.md`
   - This means that only markdown files will be posted
   - It means that any markdown which do not follow this pattern will not be posted